greysweater42/cookbook/content/cnns.md

 ### c) using pytorch

-Pytorch, being a framework for artifical neural networks, contains a function called *convolution*.
+Pytorch, being a framework for artifical neural networks, has a function called *convolution*.
 Let's see how it works:

 ```{python}
 import torch